Searching for Dark Photons with Maverick Top Partners: Production and Decay of Vector Like Quark

-In Fig.~\ref{fig:TBRSorAD}(c,d) we show the branching ratios of $T$ into all final states, including $W,Z,h_1$.
+In Fig.~\ref{fig:TBRSorAD}(c,d) we show the branching ratios of $T$ into all final states, including $W,\,Z,\,h_1$.
 The $T$ branching ratios into the fully SM particles are less than $\sim 1\%$ for smaller $M_2=0.1\,v_d=1$~GeV as shown in Fig.~\ref{fig:BrT1}.
 For enhanced dark sector mass scales $M_2=v_d=200$~GeV the rates to the SM final states can reach at most $\sim 45\%$ for $M_T\sim300$~GeV shown in Fig.~\ref{fig:BrT2}, but then fall to the percent level for higher VLQ masses.

 There is a kink in Fig.~\ref{fig:BrT2} around $M_T\sim 1.9$~TeV.
 For $M_T\lesssim 1.9$~TeV EW precision constraints on $\sin\theta_L^t$ are the most stringent and for $M_T\gtrsim~1.9$~TeV the perturbativity bounds on $\lambda_t$ are most constraining [see Fig.~\ref{thetaL-MT-plane}].
 The EW precision and perturbativity bounds on $\sin\theta_L^t$ have different dependendencies on $M_T$, hence the kink.
-The fact that the branching ratios into $W/Z/$Higgs become flat for $M_T$ approaching 1.9~TeV is a reflection that the enhancement of $T\rightarrow t\,h_d/\gamma_d$ from the fermionic mass hierarchy disappears for $M_T\gg M_t$ and fixed $\sin\theta_L^t$, as discussed around Eq.~(\ref{eq:enhancement}).
-Once perturbativity constraints are dominant $\sin\theta_L^t\sim M_T/M_t$, the fermion mass hierarchy enhancement reasserts itself, and branching ratios into fully SM finally state decrease precipitously.
+The branching ratios into $W/Z/$Higgs become flat for $M_T$ approaching 1.9~TeV.
+Without perturbative unitarity constraints, these branching ratios would eventually increase due to the suppression of $T\rightarrow t\,h_d/\gamma_d$ by the fermionic mass hierarchy for the limit of $M_T\gg M_t$ and fixed $\sin\theta_L^t$, as discussed around Eq.~(\ref{eq:enhancement}).
+Perturbative unitarity instead prevents this increase from occurring.
+Once perturbativity constraints are dominant $\sin\theta_L^t\sim M_T/M_t$, the fermion mass hierarchy enhancement reasserts itself, and branching ratios into fully SM final states decrease precipitously.

 Finally, in the limit $M_t\ll M_T$ and $v_d \ll v_{EW}$, the total width of the VLQ normalized to $M_T$ is

 Due to the very large enhancement of $M_T^4/M_t^2/v_d^2$, the mixing angle $\sin\theta_L^t$ must be quite small for $T$ to be narrow.
 In Fig.~\ref{fig:WidthT1} we show contours of fixed $\Gamma_T^{tot}/M_T=10\%$ in the $\sin\theta_L^t-M_T$ plane for various dark Higgs vevs $v_d$.
 When compared to the constraints in Fig.~\ref{thetaL-MT-plane}, it is clear that the constraint $T$ be narrow with $\Gamma_T^{tot}\lesssim 10\%\,M_T$ is by far the strongest constraint on $\sin\theta_L^t$.
 In Fig.~\ref{fig:WidthT2} we show the total width $\Gamma_T^{tot}$ in the $v_d-M_T$ plane.
 As is clear, VLQ total width grows for small $v_d$ and larger $M_T$.